SquareFactory/docs.csquare.run/docs/projects/collaborators/remove-a-collaborator.md

 title: Remove a collaborator
 ---

-:::caution This feature is not available yet.
+:::note This feature is not available yet.

 We're working on it!